CorentinAmbroise/nuclei_detection/README.md

 ### Deliverables

 1. **Trained Model**: `models/nuclei_classifier_pseudo_labeling.pth`
-   - Binary classifier for NUCLEI/NO_NUCLEI detection
+   - Binary classifier for NUCLEI/NO_NUCLEUS detection

-2. **Generated Binary Masks**: Saved as PNG files
+2. **Generated Binary Masks**: Saved as PNG files.
+All wsi crops masks and one WSI mask are available
    - Example: mask for `wsi_crop_1.jpg` named `wsi_crop_1_nuclei_mask.png`
-   - White pixels = nuclei regions, Black pixels = background
-   - Overlaid visualizations available via display commands and a sample for two WSI is provided
+   - Overlaid visualizations available via display commands and a sample for the WSI is provided

 ## Future Improvements